codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

 Uninstall provisioned GitOps Runtimes that are not in use.

-Uninstalling a GitOps Runtime permanently:
+Uninstalling a GitOps Runtime permanently removes:
 * The Runtime from the cluster it is provisioned on
 * The Git Sources and managed clusters associated with it